civicnet/strop/README.md

 * **interpolates placeholders** exactly like _untagged_ template literals and indents them accordingly;
 * **produces an object** which can be converted to a string.

-If the first line is not empty and doesn't contain only indentation characters, it will not have its indentation removed, nor will it be taken into account when computing the common indentation.
+Single-line templates do not have their indentation adjusted.

-Single-line templates do not have their indentation changed.
+Multi-line templates preserve the first line if is not empty and doesn't contain only indentation characters; it is also not taken into account when computing the common indentation.

 ### Constructing tags

-A single argument is passed to the [constructor](https://github.com/civicnet/strop/blob/master/index.js#L18-L71): the tag's `name`.
-It won't influence functionality, but can be useful for debugging.
+A single argument is passed to the [constructor](https://github.com/civicnet/strop/blob/master/index.js#L18-L71): a `name` for the tag.
+It won't influence functionality but can be useful for debugging.

 ### Tag results

-By default, a tag produces an object which contains all the information needed to be _lazily_ converted to a string.
-This can be done in several ways:
+By default, a tag produces an object which can be _lazily_ converted to a string:

 ```javascript
 console.log(`${ greeting }`);